Glitched-fra/Addons-for-bedrock-that-I-use/README.md

 # These are bedrock addons only
-They will be listed in the files (no duh but ok)
+They will be listed in the files
+I use more but the file is too high